Tenuta Il Poggione - Toscana Brunello di Montalcino 2018 (magnum)

 Wine rated (2022 guide) 94/100

-This is a savory, layered Brunello with aromas of fresh, tart cherries, plums, bay leaves, rosemary and olives.
-Cloves and licorice are also present.
-Medium- to full-bodied, with firm, fine tannins.
-Elegant and well-balanced, with a long, deliciously savory finish.
-Drink from 2023.
+This is a flavorful, layered Brunello with aromas of fresh, tart cherries, plums, bay leaves, rosemary, and olives.
+Clove and licorice are also present.
+It is medium-bodied to full-bodied, with firm, fine tannins.
+It is elegant and well-balanced, with a long, deliciously savory finish.
+Drink from 2023 onwards.